trickerer/Trinity-Bots/README.md

 Abilities:

 - Steal Magic.
 Steals benefical spell from an enemy an transfers it to a nearby ally, or removes a negative spell from an ally and transfers it to a nearby enemy, affects magic and curse effects.
 Transferred effect duration is limited to a maximum of 5 minutes *and minimum of 5 seconds*
 - Feedback (passive).
 Melee attacks burn target's mana dealing arcane damage.
-Amount burned is equal to melee damage dealt increased by spell power
+Amount burned is equal to melee damage dealt increased by spell power.
+If target is drained, Spell Breaker's melee attacks will do triple damage with increased critical strike chance
 - Control Magic (not implemented)

 **Additional info:** Spell Breaker is mostly pure support class incappable of dealing any serious damage, but may also make quick work of some hapless caster, burning all his mana in seconds